Tuesday, March 4, 2014

 Wednesday, December 13, 2006

-It was refreshing to reconjoin, and once Christmas comes and goes, I hope we continue to familiarize ourselves more with this newly re-adopted concept of quality time.
+It was refreshing to reconnect, and once Christmas comes and goes, I hope we continue to treat ourselves more to this quality time together.

 Monday, December 11, 2006